Learn how you can become a part of this movement.

 Membership Fee: $47.00

-All funds contributed to Values to Action will be used to (a) reach more people about the effort to build a more nurturing society, (b) support the work of Study Circles, and (c) add content from members of the Values to Action community that helps others advance these efforts.
+All funds contributed to Values to Action will be used to (a) reach more people about the effort to build a more nurturing society, (b) support the work of Action Circles, and (c) add content from members of the Values to Action community that helps others advance these efforts.

 Thousands of people around the world are working to promote nurturance–in families, schools, neighborhoods–even in board rooms.

 We share the value of ensuring the wellbeing of every person and the belief that the foundation for a thriving society is kindness.